puppetlabs/puppetlabs-sqlserver/README.md

   The name of the instance to query for logins.
 By default, leave blank for all instances running on a node.
   Pass the values `.`, `MSSQLSERVER`, or the node name to query just the default instance.
-  Named instances can be referred to by either the short name of the instance, or by `<COMPUTERNAME>\<INSTANCE_NAME>`.
+  Refer to named instances either by the short name of the instance or by `<COMPUTERNAME>\<INSTANCE_NAME>`.
-  This is an optional parameter which will accept a single string or array of strings as input.
+  This is an optional parameter which accepts a single string or array of strings as input.

 * **login_name**

   The name of a particular login to search for, or the search pattern for a set of logins.
-  If no value is passed to this variable then all logins are returned.
+  If no value is passed to this variable, all logins are returned.
   By default any values passed to this parameter are treated like a search string.
   Searches are done using the PowerShell `-match` operator.
   For example, if the string `sql` is passed to this parameter, logins such as `NT SERVICE\SQLWriter` and `##MS_PolicyTsqlExecutionLogin##` will be returned in the result set.
-  If the `exact_match` parameter is set to true, then only exact matches are accepted and neither of those logins would have been returned.
+  If the `exact_match` parameter is set to true, only exact matches are accepted and neither of those logins would have been returned.
-  This is an optional parameter which will accept a single string or array of strings as input.
+  This is an optional parameter which accepts a single string or array of strings as input.

 * **exact_match**

   Set this to true to change the behavior of the `login_name` parameter so that only logins exactly matching one of the provided login_names is returned in the result set.
-  This is an optional parameter which will accept either `true` or `false`.
+  This is an optional parameter which accepts either `true` or `false`.
 It's default value is false.

 * **detailed**

-  This parameter causes the task to return a more detailed level of information for each login.
+  This parameter causes the task to return more detailed information for each login.
-  By default the list of properties returned about each login is: `Name`,`isDisabled`,`isLocked`,`IsPasswordExpired`,`CreateDate`,`DateLastModified`.
+  By default, the list of properties returned about each login is: `Name`,`isDisabled`,`isLocked`,`IsPasswordExpired`,`CreateDate`,`DateLastModified`.
   Setting this parameter to true adds in the following properties: `DefaultDatabase`,`DenyWindowsLogin`,`HasAccess`,`ID`,`IsSystemObject`,`Language`,`LanguageAlias`,`,LoginType`,`MustChangePassword`,`PasswordExpirationEnabled`,`PasswordHashAlgorithm`,`PasswordPolicyEnforced`,`SQLSID`,`ADSid`,`WindowsLoginAccessType`,`UserData`,`State`,`IsDesignMode`,`InstanceName`

-> **A note about `SQLSID` and `ADSID`.**
+> **Note about `SQLSID` and `ADSID`.**
 >
 > The `SQLSID` property is this module's property name for the binary representation of a SID that SQLServer keeps internally in tables like `sys.server_principals`.
 > It will look like `0x01` for accounts like `sa`, or something longer like `0x0106000000000009010000005FB6DAC7F7DB546D706711B128B5063888B01770` for other accounts.
 > This `sid` does not look like a normal `sid` you might see outside of SQLServer, but it is returned as part of the detailed information to make it easier to correlate the logins returned by this module and query results from SQLServer.
-> The `ADSID` property is a more normal looking `sid` you might get from PowerShell Active Directory query tools.
+> The `ADSID` property is a more normal looking `sid` you might get from PowerShell Active Directory (AD) query tools.
-> It is a direct translation of that `SQLSID` into the Microsoft string `sid` form and will look something like `S-1-5-80-1402415987-66678372-3059512406-1823130485-2345841878`.
+> It is a direct translation of that `SQLSID` into the Microsoft string `sid` form and looks like `S-1-5-80-1402415987-66678372-3059512406-1823130485-2345841878`.
 > This translation is done to make it easier to correlate SQLServer logins with AD users and detect when something like a user has been disconnected from its real AD SID.
 > If the detailed information for a login does not contain a value for the AD SID property, it means that the login is internal to SQLServer and does not have a valid AD format `sid`.